CADmium-Co/CADmium/README.md

   - [ ] Constantly save .cadmium file to localStorage, and offer to re-open the last saved project in case you accidentally close the tab
   - [ ] Natural UX for when a link truly breaks
   - [ ] Orientation cube in upper right (replace Gizmo)
+  - [x] Buttons to zoom to Planes
+  - [ ] Zoom camera to cursor, not center
+  - [ ] Fix pan speed being mismatched on x and y
 - [ ] Export
   - [ ] Proper scaling on .obj and .step exports (currently the units are off)
   - [ ] .dxf export for sketches